ximlel/CFD_program_old/README.md

 # CFD PROGRAM
-Euler and Lagrange hydrocodes for one and two dimensional Euler equations
+Euler and Lagrange hydrocodes for one and two dimensional Euler equations.